GCorbel/LeapPano/README.md

 LeapPano
 ========

-This code enables to view 360° images and to navigate on it with mouse and... fingers.
+This project enables to add a panoramic image viewer on a website and to move the images with mouse and fingers.
 It uses Leap Motion to recognize movements with hands.
+It's easily integrable.
+It use only JavaScript and HTML.

 Demo
 ----

 You can see a demo here : http://gcorbel.github.io/LeapPano/

 How it works
 ------------